NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

 }
 ```

-Each operator must implement a property that returns the seed value for the operation, which initializes the aggregation process.
-Additionally, operators must implement the two `Invoke` methods required by the `IBinaryOperator<T, T, T>` interface, along with an additional one `Invoke` methods that aggregate the final result.
+Each operator must provide a property returning the seed value, initializing the aggregation process.
+Additionally, operators must implement the required `Invoke` methods by the `IBinaryOperator<T1, T2, TResult>` interface, along with an extra `Invoke` method that aggregates the final result.

-Consider, for instance, an operator that calculates the sum of all elements in the source.
-This serves as an aggregation operator, resulting in a value or a tuple of value:
+For example, consider an operation calculating the sum of all elements in the source.
+It employs the following aggregation operator:

 ```csharp
 readonly struct SumOperator<T>